Air passenger rights

 Are delayed flights eligible for compensation?

-• Your flight was delayed by 3 hours or more.
+• Your flight was heavily delayed by several hours

 My flight was delayed.
 Can I claim compensation?